IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 ~~~
 ref_wnd = BETA_LOSS * (BETA_ECN|(1-l4s_alpha/2) * qtarget_alpha * ref_wnd
 ~~~
+The equation above indicates that ref_wnd is scaled back by BETA_LOSS when packet loss is detected, by BETA_ECN when ECN marking is detected, bý (1-l4s_alpha/2) when L4S congestion is detected or by a qtarget_alpha when delay increase is detected.

 After a congestion event the reference window seeks to increase by one segment per RTT until a certain number of RTT elapses.
 After this